vahidk/EffectiveTensorflow/README.md

     - [Entropy](#entropy)
     - [Make parallel](#make_parallel)

 > _My attempt is to gradually expand this series by adding new articles and keep the content up to date with the latest releases of TensorFlow API.
-If you have suggestions on how to improve this series or find the explanation ambiguous, feel free to create an issue, send patches, or reach out on [twitter](https://twitter.com/VahidK) -Vahid K._
+If you have suggestions on how to improve this series or find the explanations ambiguous, feel free to create an issue, send patches, or reach out on [twitter](https://twitter.com/VahidK) -Vahid K._

 ## TensorFlow Basics
 <a name="basics"></a>